Nick Fortes Player Props: Marlins vs. Phillies

 - Fortes has three doubles, four home runs and 12 walks while batting .214.

-- In 15 of 59 games this year, he has scored, including multiple runs once.
+- In 15 of 59 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.